Pandemic made a new billionaire every 26 hours, says Oxfam

 According to the organization, the 10 richest men in the world more than doubled their fortunes, rising from US$700 billion to US$1.5 trillion – at a rate of US$15,000 per second or US$1.3 billion. per day – during the first two years of the pandemic.
 On the other hand, the income of 99% of humanity has fallen and more than 160 million people have been pushed into poverty.

 The executive director of Oxfam Brazil, Katia Maia, said that if the 10 richest men in the world lost 99.99% of their wealth, they would remain richer than 99% of all people on the planet.
-“They now have six times more wealth than the world’s poorest 3.1 billion,” he added.
+“They now have six times more wealth than the world’s 3.1 billion poorest,” he added.

 According to the entity, in Brazil, there are 55 billionaires with a total wealth of US$ 176 billion.
 Since March 2020, when the pandemic was declared, the country has gained 10 new billionaires.
 The increase in wealth among them during the pandemic was 30% (US$ 39.6 billion), while 90% of the population had a decrease in income of 0.2% between 2019 and 2021.
 The 20 biggest billionaires in the country have more wealth (US$ 121 billion) than 128 million Brazilians (60% of the population).